- Academic Advising

 Yes, all applicants whose native language is not English are required to take the TOEFL.

 We do not require supplemental materials.
-Although a CV (Curriculum Vitae) is not required, it is recommended.
-To complete your application, you need to submit three letters of recommendation, all transcripts listed on your application and GRE scores.
+To complete your application, you need to submit a CV, personal statement, three letters of recommendation, and all transcripts listed on your application.
 If English is not your primary language, TOEFL scores are required, as well, for international and domestic applicants.

 No, we will request official transcripts if an offer is extended.
 It's important that your application file is electronically complete.
 Unofficial transcripts will be accepted for review purposes.